snabbco/snabb/README.md

 Standard convenience macros are also provided, eg S.major(dev) to extract a major number from a device number.
 Generally metamethods are also provided for these.

-bind does not require a length for the address type length, as it can work this out dynamically.
+`bind` does not require a length for the address type length, as it can work this out dynamically.

 `uname` returns a Lua table with the returned strings in it.
 Similarly `getdents` returns directory entries as a table.
 Other functions such as `poll` return an ffi metatype that behaves like a Lua array, ie is 1-indexed and has a `#` length method, which wraps the underlying C structure.

 The test cases are good examples until I do better documentation!

 A few functions have arguments in a different order to make optional ones easier.
 This is a bit confusing sometimes, so check the examples or source code.

+It would be nice to be API compatible with other projects, especially Luaposix, and luasocket.

 ### Issues